rebeccapeltz/react-video-player-alternatives/blog.md

-# Integrating Cloudinary Video Player into a React Application
+# Integrating Cloudinary Video Player into a React Application: 5 Alternatives

 As of this writing [npm trends](https://www.npmtrends.com/react) reports over 10,000 daily downloads of the React library.
 The [disruption created by Covid in 2020](https://www.weforum.org/agenda/2020/05/coronavirus-covid19-consumers-shopping-goods-economics-industry) is expected to persist.
 This disruption created consumer demand for video to improve work, shopping, education, healthcare, social intercourse, and entertainment.